Lexington Burst Pipe Specialists

 Burst pipes are one of the most common plumbing issues in both the home and the public system.
 The damage caused by a rupture can cost hundreds of dollars to repair, not to mention the inconvenience it causes.
 The worst part is, they can happen without you even noticing.
 Homes that are located in particularly cold climates are more susceptible to burst pipes.
 Knowing how to identify a burst or leaky pipe quickly can prevent further damage from occurring.
-If you think you have an emergency, call Dr Rooter.
+If you think you have an emergency, call Dr Rooter Of Lexington.
 We will have a licensed technician at your door in minutes.

 Burst pipes happen, especially in freezing cold temperatures.
 When the temperature outside drops, the water within the pipes can start to expand as it begins to freeze, causing the pressure to grow to a point that the pipe can burst.
 However, this is not the only reason for this problem.
 Besides temperature change, other factors such as age, deterioration, rust or damage, and unregulated water pressure can cause pipes to burst.
 Sometimes a burst pipe is obvious, but often it will occur without you even knowing it.

 - Unexplained water stains in walls and/or ceilings

 - A sudden decrease in the water pressure in your home

 - Discolored water may come out of your faucet from rust inside old pipes

 - In extreme cases, a leak can even prevent your system from pushing sewage out of your house, causing unpleasant odors.

 - Your water bill may suddenly be higher than usual

 Can Pipes Burst In Warm Weather?